Google Maps highlights takeout, delivery restaurants - 9to5Google

 Rolling out widely this week, Google Maps has highlighted shortcut buttons to the main interface of its mobile app.
 These new “Takeout” and “Delivery” shortcuts work a lot like other Maps shortcuts for restaurants, gas stations, coffee shops, and other locations.
 The options for takeout and delivery have been in Maps for a while, but Google is just now pushing them to the forefront.

 Clicking these shortcuts simply searches for “takeout” and “delivery” keywords in local business listings.
 For many, clicking delivery may pull up mostly nearby pizza shops or chains such as Jimmy Johns.
-From the looks of it, there’s no integration with services like DoorDash or Uber Eats to show other locations that offer delivery.
+From the looks of it, there’s no integration with services like DoorDash or Uber Eats to view other locations that offer delivery.
+That said, an ordering process is integrated into Maps — as well as Assistant and Search — for certain businesses.
 The takeout option, though, does seem to pull up any location that offers takeout to its customers.

 As far as we can tell, these takeout and delivery shortcuts have been highlighted for all Google Maps users on both Android and iOS in the United States and we’ve also confirmed they are showing in France.
 It’s possible Google has rolled these out globally in the face of the pandemic.

-Note: [Update: Search too] Google Maps highlights takeout and delivery restaurants amid coronavirus pandemic